-You will earn upper-division credit toward the UO business major (SBUS 450) while fulfilling two of the business major’s Global Context requirements.
+You will earn elective credit in the UO business major while fulfilling two of the business major’s Global Context requirements.
 The program combines traditional academic teaching modules, corporate site visits and spectator sport/sport culture experiences.
 The program will expose you to how sports businesses operate around the world, in addition to highlighting the business strategies and priorities for US-based sports businesses operating in international markets.
 There will be at least one pre-departure lecture on campus during Spring term and advance reading assignments.
 In-country assignments include reflections and some group work.
 Final essays are completed upon return.

 Faculty and Staff

-Joshua Gordon will lead this program.
+Joshua Gordon is scheduled to lead this program.
 He is the Undergraduate Program Manager of UO's Warsaw Sports Marketing Center, an instructor of Marketing, and an advisor to the Warsaw Sports Business Club.

 Dates and Deadlines